fmbot-discord/docs/docs/faq.md

 Last.fm also has [an official guide](https://support.last.fm/t/spotify-has-stopped-scrobbling-what-can-i-do/3184) on how to fix this.

 !!! info ""
-    We're not affiliated with Last.fm or Spotify, so we can't fix this for you.
+    .fmbot is **not** affiliated with Last.fm or Spotify, so we can't fix this for you.
 Please don't join our support server to complain about this issue.

 ---